Continuous-variable nonlocality and contextuality: Framework

 \section{Framework}

-In this section we will follow closely the discrete-variable framework of \cite{ab} in more formally describing the kinds of experimental scenarios in which we are interested and the empirical behaviours that arise on these, although some extra care is required for continuous variables.
+In this section, we follow closely the discrete-variable framework of \cite{ab} in more formally describing the kinds of experimental scenarios in which we are interested and the empirical behaviours that arise on these, although some extra care is required for dealing with continuous variables.

-\subsubsection{Measurement scenarios}
+\subsection{Measurement scenarios}